Participate in Advocacy Day

 AMSA wants to help prepare you as best we can for these meetings.
 We will have a webpage available prior to your arrival that will include resources to help you prepare including basic information on meeting with elected officials, background on legislation, background on each of the bills we will be advocating for, and further on-site logistical information.
 Before you depart for your meetings, AMSA will be hosting an in-person training on effective ways to encourage the legislature to make the changes you want to see in U.S. policy.
 AMSA will help you to connect with your Representative or Senator.
 All you need to do is sign up and be ready to educate and advocate!

 The Advocacy Liaison position is for students planning to come to Advocacy Day who would like to take on an additional leadership role.
 Liaisons will meet virtually in January for an online webinar and discussion followed by a visit in their home district to prepare them for Advocacy Day.
 As a liaison, you will work closely with the Education & Advocacy Fellow (EAF) to make sure the event runs smoothly and meetings go as planned.
 They will then be available on Advocacy Day itself to help new advocates tackle their first advocacy experience and to step in when needed to offer additional support.
 Please note: you do not need prior experience to become an Advocacy Liaison.

 You can become an Advocacy Liaison by indicating so on your registration for Advocacy Day.
 You will be contacted by the EAF in early January 2018 about future sessions and preparation.
 AMSA Advocacy Liaisons will receive a special $179 registration rate (after refund).
 Once you have completed your duties as an Advocacy Liaison, you will be refunded any amount you paid over $179.

 How do I register?

-You will register for advocacy day as a part of your national convention registration.
+You will register for Advocacy Day as a part of your Convention registration.